-Respite care is a field-based, out-patient or in-residence service provided to persons with reduced self-sufficiency due to their age, chronic illness or disability, who are normally cared for in their natural social environment; the aim of the service is to enable the regular carer to get the necessary rest.
+Relief services are field-based, out-patient or in-residence services provided to persons with reduced self-sufficiency due to their age, chronic illness or disability, who are normally cared for in their natural social environment; the aim of the service is to enable the regular carer to get the necessary rest.
 This service is provided to the client for a fee.

-A total of 161 respite care services operate in the Czech Republic.
+A total of 161 relief services operate in the Czech Republic.

-Respite care services employ a total of 1,800 people.
+Relief services employ a total of 1,800 people.